paritytech/parity-bridges-common/deployments/README.md

 resource use, and block data (e.g the best blocks it knows about).
 In order to visualize this data a [Grafana](https://grafana.com/) dashboard can be used.

-As part of the Rialto `docker-compose` setup we spin up a Prometheus node and Grafana dashboard.
-The Prometheus node connects to the Prometheus data endpoint exposed by the bridge relay.
-The Grafana dashboard uses the Prometheus node as its data source.
+As part of the Rialto `docker-compose` setup we spin up a Prometheus server and Grafana dashboard.
+The Prometheus server connects to the Prometheus data endpoint exposed by the bridge relay.
+The Grafana dashboard uses the Prometheus server as its data source.

 The default port for the bridge relay's Prometheus data is `9616`.
 The host and port can be configured though the `--prometheus-host` and `--prometheus-port` flags.
 The Prometheus server's